 Log Collection jobs run endpoint-specific API calls against target systems.
 Some log collection jobs are sensor-type specific because they query endpoints specific to the sensor type in use.
 For example, the Scan Azure Audit Sharepoint Events job is only active for Azure Sensors.

-Note: The Integrations page enables the credentials of the AlienApp, but does not automatically enable the job to run.
+Note: You can enable AlienApps on the AlienApp page, but it does not automatically enable the job to run.
 See Enable Predefined Jobs for more information.

 Asset Scans are used for asset discovery.
 This app has multiple actions and scan profiles.
 See Scheduling Asset Scans for more information.
 The Asset Scans section also include asset discoveries performed through API calls.
 Some examples of this include the discover S3 buckets job for AWS Sensors, the discover virtual machines job for VMware Sensors, and the scan Azure IIS log locations job for Azure Sensors.